-- Pension and other postemployment benefits (OPEB) liabilities are not an immediate source of credit pressure for St. Mary's County. - Although pension plan assumptions, particularly the 7.45% discount rate associated with the state-administered pension plan and 7.25% discount rate associated with the county's sheriff's plan, could increase contribution volatility, we believe St. Mary's County can absorb year-to-year increases into the budget without straining finances. - · Pension contributions equaled our static funding metric and, as a result, we do not expect plan contributions to materially change over the next couple of years.
+- Pension and other postemployment benefit (OPEB) liabilities are not an immediate source of credit pressure for St. Mary's County. - Although pension plan assumptions, particularly the 7.4% discount rate associated with the state-administered pension plan and 7.25% discount rate associated with the county's sheriff's plan, could increase contribution volatility, we believe St. Mary's County can absorb year-to-year increases into the budget without straining finances. - The county's strong OPEB pre-funding exceeds that of most state and national peers, which mitigates risk from cost and medical claims volatility.